FlaAI/ywang/_pages/about.md

 # 🔥 News
 - *2026.08*: Reported for duty at CUHK!
 Let's write the new story together ⭐
 - *2026.07*: Graduated from HKUST(GZ)!
 My sincere thanks to everyone for all the help and support, especially to Prof. Liu.
 Will always miss the precious two years 😭
+- *2026.07*: One paper benchmarking physics in text-to-audio-video generation accepted by ACMMM'26.
+Congratulations to Prof. Liu, Tianxin, and Wentao 🎉
-- *2026.05*: &nbsp;🎉🎉 One paper on universal jailbreak against large audio language models has been accepted by ICML'26.
-Many thanks to Prof. Liu, Prof. Wu, Yu, and Zi!
+- *2026.05*: One paper on universal jailbreak against audio language models accepted by ICML'26.
+Many thanks to Prof. Liu, Prof. Wu, Yu, and Zi 🎉
-- *2026.03*: &nbsp;🎉🎉 One paper on accuracy-robustness trade-off in adversarial training has been accepted by CVPR'26 as Findings.
-Many thanks to Prof. Hu, Prof. Liu, Prof. Ye, and Zi!
+- *2026.03*: One paper on accuracy-robustness trade-off in adversarial training accepted by CVPR'26 as Findings.
+Many thanks to Prof. Hu, Prof. Liu, Prof. Ye, and Zi 🎉
-- *2026.01*: &nbsp;🎉🎉 One paper on adversarial fine-tuning of speech foundation models has been accepted by ICASSP'26.
-Many thanks to Prof. Liu and Prof. Wu!
+- *2026.01*: One paper on adversarial fine-tuning of speech foundation models accepted by ICASSP'26.
+Many thanks to Prof. Liu and Prof. Wu 🎉
-- *2025.11*: &nbsp;🎉🎉 One paper on time series forecasting has been accepted by AAAI'26.
-Congratulations to Ziyu!
+- *2025.11*: One paper on time series forecasting accepted by AAAI'26.
+Congratulations to Ziyu 🎉
-- *2025.09*: &nbsp;🎉🎉 Two papers respectively on poisoning attack and diffusion backdoor have been accepted by NeurIPS'25.
-Congratulations to Zi, Weilin and Nanjun!
-- *2025.06*: &nbsp;🎉🎉 One paper on accuracy-robustness trade-off in adversarial training has been accepted by ICCV'25.
-Many thanks to Prof. Liu!
-- *2025.05*: &nbsp;🎉🎉 One paper on model extraction attacks for LLMs has been accepted by ACL'25.
-Congratulations to Zi!
-- *2024.09*: I start my M.Phil. study at HKUST(GZ).
-Please feel free to say hi if you see me around the campus~

 # 📝 Publications